openconfig/featureprofiles/feature/platform/transceiver/ZR_pre-fec_ber_test/README.md

     *   /terminal-device/logical-channels/channel/otn/state/pre-fec-ber/min
     *   /terminal-device/logical-channels/channel/otn/state/pre-fec-ber/max

-**Note:** For min max avg values, performance monitoring bin of 10 sec is
+**Note:** For min, max, and avg values, 10 second sampling is preferred.
+If
-          preferred.
-These values should be retrieved using a gNMI.Subscribe with a SAMPLE subscription.
+          10 seconds is not supported, the sampling interval used must be communicated.

-*   Verify that the optics pre-FEC BER is updated after the interface is flapped.
+*   Verify that the optics pre-FEC BER is updated after the interface flaps.

     *   Enable a pair of ZR interfaces on the DUT as explained above.
     *   Verify the ZR optics pre FEC BER PMs are in the normal range.